drd/gumbo-node/README.md

 Thanks
 ------

-- Much of this work was based on @karlwestin's work on the gumbo-parser .gyp bindings
+- Much of this work was based on [karlwestin/gumbo-parser](github.com/karlwestin/gumbo-parser) .gyp bindings
 - authors of Gumbo for making such a convenient library